-Private Units if the underwriters' over-allotment is exercised in full) will be purchased by EBC, in each case, at a price of \$10.00 per Private Unit (\$3,700,000 in the aggregate, or \$4,112,500 in the aggregate if the underwriters' over-allotment is exercised in full) from the Company in a private placement that will occur simultaneously with the closing of the Proposed Offering.
+The Company's sponsor and EarlyBirdCapital(and/or their designees) have committed to purchase an aggregate of 350,000 Private Units (or 391,250 Private Units if the underwriters' over-allotment is exercised in full) at \$10.00 per Unit, of which 325,000 Private Units (or 362,500 Private Units if the underwriters' over-allotment is exercised in full) will be purchased by the Company's sponsor and 25,000 Private Units or 28,750 Private Units if the underwriters' over-allotment is exercised in full) will be purchased by EBC, in each case, at a price of \$10.00 per Private Unit (\$3,500,000 in the aggregate, or \$3,912,500 in the aggregate if the underwriters' over-allotment is exercised in full) from the Company in a private placement that will occur simultaneously with the closing of the Proposed Offering.
 The proceeds from the Private Units will be added to the net proceeds from the Proposed Offering held in the Trust Account.
 The Private Units are identical to the Units sold in the Proposed Offering, except for the private warrants ("Private Warrants"), as described in Note 7.
-However, the holders have agreed (a) to vote their Private Shares and any Public Shares in favor of a Business Combination. (b) not to propose an amendment to the Memorandum and Articles of Association with respect to the Company's pre-Business Combination activities prior to the consummation of such Business Combination unless the Company provides dissenting public shareholders with the opportunity to redeem their shares in conjunction with any such amendment, (c) not to redeem any Private Shares into the right to receive cash from the Trust Account in connection with a shareholder vote to approve a Business Combination or a vote to amend the provisions of the Company's Memorandum and Articles of Association relating to shareholders' rights or pre-Business Combination activity and (d) that the Private Shares shall not participate in any liquidating distribution upon winding up if a Business Combination is not consummated.
+However, the holders have agreed (a) to vote their Private Shares and any Public Shares in favor of a Business Combination, (b) not to propose an amendment to the Memorandum and Articles of Association with respect to the Company's pre-Business Combination activities prior to the consummation of such Business Combination unless the Company provides dissenting public shareholders with the opportunity to redeem their shares in conjunction with any such amendment. (c) not to redeem any Private Shares into the right to receive cash from the Trust Account in connection with a shareholder vote to approve a Business Combination or a vote to amend the provisions of the Company's Memorandum and Articles of Association relating to shareholders' rights or pre-Business Combination activity and (d) that the Private Shares shall not participate in any liquidating distribution upon winding up if a Business Combination is not consummated.
 Additionally, the holders have agreed not to transfer, assign or sell any of the Private Units or underlying securities (except to certain permitted transferees and provided the transferees agree to the same terms and restrictions as the permitted transferees of the founder shares must agree to) until after the completion of a Business Combination.